Which decisions are good decisions?

 Second, the MEU principle simply averages across uncertain events.
 What of action-options with potentially catastrophic outcomes?
 Their small likelihood of occurrence may mean they disappear in the averaging process, but no real-world decision-maker – at least, none with any experience or common sense – would risk a catastrophic outcome, despite their estimated low probabilities.
 Wall Street trading firms have off-street (and often off-city) backup IT systems, and sometimes even entire backup trading floors, ready for those rare events.

 Third, look at all the assumptions not made explicit in this framework.
 There is no mention of the time allowed for the decision, so apparently the decision-maker has infinities of time available.
 No mention is made of the processing or memory resources available for making the decision, so she has infinities of world also.
 That makes a change from most real-world decisions: what a pleasant utopia this MEU-land must be.
-Nothing is said – at least nothing explicit – about taking into account the historical or other contexts of the decision, such as past decisions by this or related decision-makers, technology standards, legacy systems, organization policies and constraints, or the strategies of the company or the society in which the decision-maker sits.
+Nothing is said – at least nothing explicit – about taking into account the historical or other contexts of the decision, such as past decisions by this or related decision-makers, technology standards, legacy systems, organization policies and constraints, legal, regulatory or ethical constraints, or the strategies of the company or the society in which the decision-maker sits.
 How could a decision procedure which ignores such issues be considered, even for a moment, rational?
 I think only an academic could ignore context in this way; no business person I know would do so, since certain unemployment would be the result.
 And how could members of an academic discipline purporting to be a social science accept and disseminate a decision-making framework which ignores such social, contextual features?

 And do the selected action-options just execute themselves?
 Nothing is said in this framework about consultation with stakeholders during the decision-process, so presumably the decision-maker has no one to report to, no board members or stockholders or division presidents or ward chairmen or electors to manage or inform or liaise with or mollify or reward or appease or seek re-election from, no technical departments to seek feasibility approval from, no implementation staff to motivate or inspire, no regulators or ethicists or corporate counsel to seek legal approval from, no funders or investors to raise finance from, no suppliers to convince to accept orders with, no distribution channels to persuade to schedule throughput with, no competitors to second-guess or outwit, and no actual, self-immolating protesters outside one’s office window to avert one’s eyes from and feel guilt about for years afterward.*